 Taking on an Ironman is a huge challenge.
 Not only is the event itself a mammoth feat of endurance, but training is also a massive commitment.
 Here’s what you need to know about preparing yourself for your Ironman.

 Before starting any kind of training plan, first you need to establish if you can do an Ironman.
-As I said, it’s a huge challenge and not something to be taken lightly.
+It’s a huge challenge and not something to be taken lightly, so check your current ability before committing.

 Can you ride?
 You should be able to comfortably cycle for around 2 hours.
-You’ll want to aim hold an average speed of around 15 mph for the 112 cycle (around 7:30 overall).
+You’ll want to aim hold an average speed of around 15 mph for the 112 cycle (around 7hrs30mins overall).

 Can you run?
 You should feel comfortable running for an hour and a half.
-You’ll want to aim to hold an pace of around 10:00/mile for the 26.2 mile marathon run (around 4:30 overall).
+You’ll want to aim to hold a pace of around 10mins per mile for the 26.2 mile marathon run (around 4hrs30mins overall).

 If you can do all of that then you would finish around the 13 hour mark.
 The time limit is 17 hours so you would have room to spare if you needed to slow down.